 “Forasmuch as ye know that ye were not redeemed with corruptible things, as silver and gold, from your vain conversation received by tradition from your fathers; But with the precious blood of Christ, as of a lamb without blemish and without spot:” 1 Peter 1:18-19

+Is It Possible To Live A Righteous Life In A Godless Environment?
 The answer of course is "YES!"
 Daniel of the Old Testament is probably our best example of someone who did it with class.
 You may remember that as a Jewish lad, Daniel, along with his three compatriots, was taken captive into wicked Babylonia.
 Throughout his life, he demonstrated God's faithfulness by choosing to live righteously amidst life-threatening pressures to conform otherwise.

 HERE'S THE BOTTOM LINE: Daniel lived in Babylonia, but Babylonia did not live in Daniel.
 Four observations on how Daniel did it:

 1. DETERMINATION — Daniel determined in his heart not to eat the king's defiled food.
 Working as many of you do in the public where compromise is a daily occurrence, have you determined in your heart to not take the first step toward defilement?

 2. DELIVERANCE — Daniel chose to believe God for deliverance amidst humanly impossible circumstances.
 One example was Daniel's commitment to interpret the king's dream before God guaranteed him the interpretation.
 Failure would surely cost him his life.
 (Daniel 2:1-23) Are you willing to take steps of faith (when warranted) that could cost you an account, diminish your production, or otherwise adversely affect your career?